TosbackCgusBridge-Bot/CGUs-versions/Bigfishgames/Privacy Policy.md

 Big Fish Games, Inc. Privacy Policy

-Last modified: September 29, 2016
+Last modified: December 13, 2016

 We at Big Fish have created this Privacy Policy to describe how information is collected, used, and disclosed when you visit or use a Big Fish Offering. **By accessing and/or using this Big Fish website or any Big Fish Offering, you are accepting the practices described in this Privacy Policy.**

 The term **"Big Fish"** means Big Fish Games, Inc. and/or its Affiliates.
 The term **"Affiliate"** means, with respect to any party, any person or entity which controls, is controlled by, or is under common control with, such party.
-The term **"Big Fish Offering"** means the websites of Big Fish, including www.bigfishgames.com, www.selfawaregames.com, any other sites on which this Privacy Policy is posted, and any other Big Fish application, service or product licensed, downloaded or otherwise accessed by you through third party sites or sources, including the products and services available through any of the foregoing.
+The term **"Big Fish Offering"** means the websites of Big Fish, including www.bigfishgames.com, any other sites on which this Privacy Policy is posted, and any other Big Fish application, service or product licensed, downloaded or otherwise accessed by you through third party sites or sources, including the products and services available through any of the foregoing.

 INFORMATION THAT WE MAY COLLECT Personally Identifiable Information: